Informal learning: Other perspectives

-Drawing upon implicit processing literature, she further defined integrative learning as "a learning process that combines intentional nonconscious processing of tacit knowledge with conscious access to learning products and mental images" and she theorized two possible sub-processes: knowledge shifting and knowledge sublimation, which describe limited access learners have to tacit knowledge.
+Drawing upon implicit processing literature, she further defined integrative learning as "a learning process that combines intentional nonconscious processing of tacit knowledge with conscious access to learning products and mental images" and theorized two possible sub-processes: knowledge shifting and knowledge sublimation, which describe the limited access learners have to tacit knowledge.

 However, the assumption that informal learning can also be non-intentional contradicts more recent definitions of informal learning.
 If the learning person has a learning goal in mind and independently monitors goal achievement, it is self-regulated learning.

 In American Indigenous communities

 People in many Indigenous communities of the Americas often learn through observation and participation in everyday life of their respective communities and families.
 Barbara Rogoff, a professor of psychology, and her colleagues describe the ways in which children in Indigenous communities can learn by observing and participating in community endeavors, having an eagerness to contribute, fulfilling valuable roles, and finding a sense of belonging in their community.
 These learning experiences rely on children's incorporation in the community and the child's attentiveness.
 This form of informal learning allows the children to collaborate in social endeavors, which grants the child the opportunity to learn by pitching in.

 Learning occurs through socialization processes in one's culture and community.
-Learning by observing and pitching in (LOPI) is an Informal learning model often seen in many Indigenous communities of the Americas.
+Learning by Observing and Pitching In (LOPI) is an informal learning model often seen in many Indigenous communities of the Americas.
 Children can be seen participating alongside adults in many daily activities within the community.
 An example is the process where children learn slash-and-burn agriculture by being present in the situation and contributing when possible.
 Noteworthy is children's own initiative and assumption of responsibility to perform tasks for the households' benefit.
 Many Indigenous communities provide self-paced opportunities to kids, and allow exploration and education without parental coercion.
 Collaborative input is highly encouraged and valued.
 Both children and adults are actively involved in shared endeavors.
 Their roles as learner and expert are flexible, while the observer participates with active concentration.
 Indigenous ways of learning include practices such as observation, experiential learning, and apprenticeship.